ayan2k05/NumberPlateDetection-using-YOLO/README.md

 # AI based License Plate Detection with OCR using YOLOv5

 ## Overview
 This Python code is meant to recognize license plates from a video based on a pre-trained YOLOv5 model.
 After detecting the license plates, the code employs EasyOCR to read the plate numbers.
 The output is stored in a CSV file and marked on the video, which is then output as a new video.
 The script incorporates mechanisms of error handling to make it work consistently and not crash at any time, which makes it appropriate for industrial use.
+Currently i do't know how to train YOLO modal neither i have hardware good enough.
+So there is only source code and conf.yaml file if in future i wish to train modal.

 ## Library Used
 - OpenCV -> For handling video input/output and drawing annotations on frames.